Soupergirl Shark Tank Update – Shark Tank Season 10

 More Growth

-As of June, 2021, Soupergirl is in Whole Foods Markets in the greater DC, Philadelphia, Pittsburgh and Richmond areas as well as several smaller chains like Dawson’s and Yes Markets.
+As of June 2021, Soupergirl is in Whole Foods Markets in the greater DC, Philadelphia, Pittsburgh, and Richmond areas, and several smaller chains like Dawson’s and Yes Markets.

-Also in 2022, Soupergirl received a Fair Food certification, a certification that indicates food grown on farms the company purchases from treat workers well and don’t violate their human rights.
-In March, 2023,the company closed its last brick and mortar location in Takoma, DC.
-They moved in to a larger production kitchen to focus on preparing soups for its over 500 retail outlets.
-As of August, 2024, annual revenue is $9 Million and the company has a $30 million valuation.
+Also, in 2022, Soupergirl received a Fair Food certification indicating that food grown on farms the company purchases treats workers well and doesn’t violate their human rights.
+In March 2023, the company closed its last brick-and-mortar location in Takoma, DC.
+It moved into a larger production kitchen to focus on preparing soups for its over 500 retail outlets.
+Soupergirl’s net worth in 2022 was over $20 million.